Inspire! Resources: MOTIVATE!

 Discussion prompts are included here for teachers, guidance counselors, Scout leaders, parents and others to use with middle school and early high school students to accompany this video.

 Accomplished women engineers inspire young women and give them advice about their future careers and lives.
 (3:39 minutes)

 Produced by Dr. Laura Ettinger, a history professor at Clarkson University, and directed by Zac Miller, founder of Uncommon Image Studios.

-Watch the video now by pressing the "Play" button on the video (above on mobile, to the left on desktop)
+Watch the video now by pressing the "Play" button on the video.

 Prior to Viewing Discussion Questions